hallis21/ArmorSetEffects/target/classes/README.txt

 # If you want a set to have interchangable pieces (any piece can be equipped in its place) just leave the space empty like this "item: "
 # If you want sets to be hidden from /armor-list, set hidded to true (permissions to see all are defualt)
 # Lore can be added and searched for, but you need seperate plugins / scripts to add lore to an item
-# displayName is the name of the item, it can be set using an Anvil (meaning it can be achived in survival)
+# displayName is the name of the item, it can be set using an Anvil (meaning it can be done in survival)
 # To make a set without permanent effects simply leave it empty (permanentEffects: )
 # Same goes for item effects ^^
 # Multiple effects can be added to a singe item effect